In my last blog post, I mentioned a few tweaks I'd made to my investment strategy during the summer.

 It’s early days and I’m sure I have much more to learn about building and using these models, but so far I'm confident that exit multiple models are better (at least for me) than perpetual growth models.

-If you’d like to try your hand at building an exit multiple model for a favourite company, have a look at my dividend investing checklist and spreadsheet.
+If you’d like to try your hand at building an exit multiple model for a company, have a look at the Company Review Checklist as it contains links to a dividend model spreadsheet that you can copy.

-In the final instalment of this three-part series, I’ll explain some tweaks I’ve made to my position sizing policy, where I’m attempting to optimise the balance between effort, concentration and diversity.
+In the final instalment of this three-part series, I’ll explain some tweaks I’ve made to my position sizing policy, where I’m attempting to strike a reasonable balance between effort, concentration and diversity.

 The UK Dividend Stocks Newsletter